Growing up ..

 And I enjoy being in the kitchen when I can.
 I don’t usually get to cook big meals or make a lot of sweets so it’s always a pleasure to be able to share it with friends and family.

 I've found that in order to understand the present, we must learn from the past to ensure a better future.
 I’m always treading along on the continuous path of knowledge and education.
-It’s made me a better, logical, more well-rounded person.

 And I enjoy being in the kitchen when I can.
 I don’t usually get to cook big meals or make a lot of sweets so it’s always a pleasure to be able to share it with friends and family.

 I've found that in order to understand the present, we must learn from the past to ensure a better future.
 I’m always treading along on the continuous path of knowledge and education.
-It’s made me a better, logical, more well-rounded person.

 Interesting Fact: I'm also an ordained minister through the Universal Life Church.
 (I have removed by middle name for security purposes.)
-I am legally able to officiate several functions such as weddings, funerals, and baptisms in the state of Minnesota as well as most other states and U.S. territories. |
+I am legally able to officiate several functions such as weddings, funerals, and baptisms in the state of Minnesota as well as most other states and U.S. territories.